SchedunApp/Schedun/README.md

 ## 🎯 Future plans, ideas(none of these ideas are guaranteed to be implemented)
 ### Planned
 * **Phone version for the Search app:** An iPhone version is currently under development, the basic student/teacher search function is working.
 Too many issues arose with Android so far, not gonna be developed in the near future. <br> Survey for App Store version: https://forms.gle/66gr7kkKQ3ZtjU9E6
-* **Favorited:** A function to add specific names to the favorites, able to access their schedules fast. **This function is still not fully planned out.**
 * **External University Friends:** Might add on demand, allows users to add the schedules of their friends from other universities specificly. **This function is still not fully planned out.**
 * **Common classes:** Allows users to search for and select multiple people, and check what classes they attend together.
 * **Custom events planner:** A feature that allows you to account for weekly events that will definitely happen at a specific time.
 For example going to the gym.